Lucasmillen1/flex-ownedshops/README.md

 - Keep machines NIL until I have a chance to see why so many spawn.
 Use ped instead.
 - Working on adding an option to remove items from shop at anytime
 - Working on Email system when someone buys something from your shop
-- Working on adding optional Discord logging for all shop activites
+- Working on adding optional Discord logging for all shop activities
 - Open to other suggestions!
 Join the discord!

 Support & Suggestions: